-Syllabus for PHIL 385, Winter 2022, Term 1
+Syllabus for PHIL 385, Fall 2023, Term 1

 EXISTENTIALISM

 Instructor: Dr Anders Kraal

 1. Course Description

-In this course we study three major texts of Søren Kierkegaard, the father of the existentialist movement in modern philosophy.

-In Either/Or, he contrasts the life of fun and pleasure with the life of duty and commitment, and raises questions about whether there is an ultimate justification of one of these lives over the other.
+In this course we study two major texts of Søren Kierkegaard, the father of the existentialist movement in modern philosophy.
+In Either/Or, Kierkegaard contrasts the life of fun and pleasure with the life of duty and commitment, and raises questions about whether there is an ultimate justification of one of these lives over the other.
+In The Sickness unto Death, Kierkegaard offers a pioneering and celebrated analysis of despair, which, he argues, provides the underlying framework of human life.

-In Fear and Trembling, he moves on to contrast the life of duty with the life of religious faith, and argues that these lives are dissimilar in crucial ways.

-In The Sickness unto Death, he offers a pioneering and celebrated analysis of despair, which, he argues, provides the underlying framework of human life.

-Throughout the course we will make occasional digressions into the work of other existentialist writers, including Dostoyevski, Nietzsche, Heidegger, and Sartre.
-We will compare what they have said with what Kierkegaard has said.

-2. Lectures

-MWF 13:00-14:00 in BUCH B 315.

-3. Instructor
+In addition to Kierkegaard, we will also read a shorter essay by Jean-Paul Sartre, Existentialism is a Humanism, and a shorter essay by Martin Heidegger in reply to Sartre, called A Letter on Humanism, two key texts in 20th Century existentialism.

+2. Lectures MWF 1 4:00-14:50 in Chemical and Biological Engineering Building 102.

-Dr. Anders Kraal (anders.kraal@ubc.ca)
+3. Instructor Dr. An ders Kraal (anders.kraal@ubc.ca)

-4. Instructor Office Hours
+4. Instructor Office Hours TBA

-TBA

-5. Instructor Email Policy

-Instructor will reply to emails weekdays, typically within 48 h.
+5. Instructor Email Policy Instructor will reply to emails weekdays, typically within 48 h.

-6. Teaching Assistant

-TBA (TA will be marking exams and papers)
+6. Teaching Assistant TBA (TA will be marking exams and papers)

 7. Required Texts

 Kierkegaard, S: Either/Or, trans.
 Hannay (Penguin edition).
 (Or any other edition.)

-Kierkegaard, S: Fear and Trembling, trans.
-Hannay (Penguin edition).
-(Or any other edition.)
 Kierkegaard, S: Sickness unto Death, trans.
 Hannay (Penguin edition).
 (Or any other edition.)
+(The above books will be available in the UBC bookstore.)
+Jean-Paul Sartre: Existentialism is a Humanism (PDF on canvas) Martin Heidegger: A Letter on Humanism (PDF on canvas)

 8. Course Requirements

 Assignment Percentage Worth

-In-Class Exam (x2) 20% (x2)
+In-Class Exam (x3) 20% (x3)

-Take-Home Paper 20%

 Final Exam 40%

 For dates, see the Schedule.